JuliaBrigitte/lm-code-react-hooks-api-calls-disney/README.md

 ## Introduction

-Throughout this guided lab you'll be working with React Hooks 🪝
+Throughout this guided lab you'll be working with React Hooks.

 The lab will guide you through updating an existing React application to introduce API calls and [React Hooks](https://reactjs.org/docs/hooks-intro.html)